-Estimation, judgements and 3 Classification
+Estimation and judgements 3

-There is a significant degree of subjectivity in the measurement and classification of certain investments and the actuarial valuation.
-Investments include pooled funds, where valuations involve the application of judgement in determining appropriate amounts.
+There is a significant degree of subjectivity in the measurement and valuation of investments and the actuarial valuation of future retirement benefits.

+Investments include level 3 investments such as unquoted equity, where valuations involve the significant application of judgement in determining values included in the accounts.

 The actuarial valuation depends on a number of assumptions about the future.
 These include investment returns, contribution rates, commutation assumptions, pensioner mortality, discount rates and earning assumptions.

 This subjectivity entails a risk of misstatement in the financial statements.
-Additionally, a new actuary, Hymans Robertson, has been appointed during 2018/19, increasing the risk that assumptions are not appropriate for the Fund's circumstances.